AndrewNeo82/smoking-guns/README.md

 ### solved

-When i fist deployed the website to github pages the Festival laurels were just showing the alt text
+When i first deployed the website to github pages the Festival laurels were just showing the alt text

-I solved this by removibf a forward slash (/) from the front of the image file path.
+I solved this by removing a forward slash (/) from the front of the image file path, also by renaming the images.

 ## validator Testing